StoatFlow: Kafka Streams compatible engine built to scale up — not out

 Three problems compound:

-• Hard to build, harder to run.
-Stateful joins, exactly-once, watermarks on out-of-order streams — each a deep practice.
+- Hard to build, harder to run.
+Stateful joins, exactly-once, watermarks on out-of-order streams — each is a deep practice.
 Production then layers on rebalance storms, restart loops, checkpoint failures, and state migrations that miss SLAs.

-• Most workloads don't need to scale out.
-Workloads that comfortably fit on a single modern machine pay the distribution tax for capacity they'll never use.
+- Most workloads don't need to scale out.
+A workload that comfortably fits on one modern machine pays the distribution tax for capacity it will never use.

 A different approach